What Is An Air Source Heat Pump? Your Go-To Guide for 2022

 These components function in the same basic manner, regardless of whether the pump provides cold or hot air—the reversing valve determines whether the ASHP is heating or cooling the building.

-How does air source heating work?
+How does air source heat pump heating work?

 Heat pumps move heat, but they don’t generate heat.
 That’s a major difference between ASHP technology and traditional options like furnaces and boilers: A heat pump draws heat energy from ambient air, even in cold climates.
 A refrigerant allows the system to move the energy into (or out from) a building.